AtomicVisionMan/TestRLBP/README.md

 3).
 RLBP
 > - It seems that this particular extension is to improve on one of the key concept - **_ uniform pattern _**
 > - Basically, the authors assume that two particular substrings are very likely caused by noise, therefore simply modify them to smoother version of substring.
 Namely, from (010)-->(000), and (101)-->(111)
-> - This apparently will effect uniform mapping process where this paper claims the contribution
+> - This apparently will effect uniform mapping process where this paper claims the primary contribution

 4).
 Codes